If It's Not Forever: Plot

 After few months Deb receives a letter from Ritam where he describes how painful it is to live as Nivedita passed away too.
 The letter was written after he took a syringe of extremely strong drug and wrote that he is going to take another dose thus ending his life.
 Thinking Ritam is dead the gang decides to head to Mumbai.
 Before they could plan any further Deb receives call from Ritam much to everyone's shock.
 He said he is Delhi and wants to meet them.
 When they reach to the house Deb observes that this is exactly the kind of house he imagined Ragini would live in.
-Ritam explains how his suicide attempt failed and he took it as a sign that Ragini and Nivedita want him alive.
+Ritam explains how he survived his suicide attempt and took it as a sign that Ragini and Nivedita wanted him alive.
 He called Ragini's parents after that and discovered that Ragini is alive.
 She survived the blast but was severely burnt.
 They met Ragini who was burnt beyond recognition.
 Ritam said he was going to propose her soon even though she might reject as doctors predicted she won't survive long time.

 Epilogue shows how Shrey and Tiya are in love and shares a serious relationship.
 Ritam is still trying to convince Ragini and how Deb wrote the book on their story.